-- The SO shall have 30 hr OSHA training or equivalent, with documented experience as a SO under similar conditions.
-Underground safety experience and training (e.g. MSHA part 48) is highly desirable. - The SO shall have the authority to stop work. - The SO will be certified in CPR and First Aid. - The SO is responsible for administering the Contractor's ESH program. - In addition to routine daily inspections, the SO will conduct a documented weekly ESH inspection of the work site. - The SO will escort the Owner's ESH staff on ESH inspections, conducted by the Owner's ESH staff. - The SO must be trained with respect to 40 CFR Part 112 (oil pollution prevention), 40 CFR Part 261-270 (solid and hazardous waste management), and ARSD 74:52:01 through 74:52:11 (storm water), if applicable. - The Contractor will supply a weekly ESH report to the Owner, detailing any ESH related items, including OSHA recordable injuries, first aid cases, environmental releases, near misses, and a copy of the weekly EHS inspection. - 7.
-The Contractor shall have on site at all times when work is being performed at least one individual certified in CPR and First Aid in addition to the SO. - 8.
-The Contractor, if performing work underground, must have an individual trained and qualified as a Guide for each area that the contractor will be working.
+- The SO shall have 30-hr OSHA training or equivalent, with documented experience as a SO under similar conditions.
+Underground safety experience and training (e.g. MSHA part 48) is highly desirable. - The SO shall have the authority to stop work. - The SO will be certified in CPR and First Aid. - The SO is responsible for administering the Contractor's ESH program. - In addition to routine daily inspections, the SO will conduct a documented weekly ESH inspection of the work site. - The SO will escort the Owner's ESH staff on a monthly ESH inspection, conducted by the Owner's ESH staff. - The SO must be trained with respect to 40 CFR Part 112 (oil pollution prevention), 40 CFR Part 261-270 (solid and hazardous waste management), and ARSD 74:52:01 through 74:52:11 (storm water), if applicable. - The Contractor will supply a weekly ESH report to the Owner, detailing any ESH related items, including OSHA recordable injuries, first aid cases, environmental releases, near misses, and a copy of the weekly ESH inspection.

+7. The Contractor shall have on site at all times when work is being performed at least one individual certified in CPR and First Aid in addition to the SO.

+8. The Contractor, if performing work underground, must have an individual trained and qualified as a Guide for each area that the contractor will be working.
 The Guide must be onsite with the workers at all times that workers are underground.

-The guide training will be coordinated with SDSTA and will consist of twenty-four hours of training and guide walks. - 9.
-The Contractor must have a documented Site Specific Contractor Environment, Health and Safety Program (CEHSP) in place and accepted by the Owner before work will be authorized to start.
+9. The Contractor must have a documented Site Specific Contractor Environment, Health and Safety Program (CEHSP) in place and accepted by the Owner before work will be authorized to start.
 This program must be consistent with the requirements in the Owner's Contractor Safety Policy.
-This plan shall: - Incorporate the requirements identified in the Contractor Safety Policy. - Include an Area Hazards Analysis. - Contain a Job Hazard Analysis (JHA) for each definable work element.
+This plan shall:

+- Incorporate the requirements identified in the Contractor Safety Policy. - Include an Area Hazards Analysis. - Contain a Job Hazard Analysis (JHA) for each definable work element.